-The fuel system supplied comprises of a fuel standpipe, shut off valve, a quantity of fuel line, connectors and a fuel-metering pump (integral on the Hydronic D4 / D5 SC heater models).
+The fuel system supplied comprises of a fuel standpipe, shut off valve, a quantity of fuel line, connectors and a fuel-metering pump.

-Figure 11 illustrates a typical installation using a fuel standpipe, which is the preferred method for the fuel take off.
+Figure 13 illustrates a typical installation using a fuel standpipe, which is the preferred method for the fuel take off.
 This minimises any problems caused by over pressuring, fuel starvation and air leaks that can occur if connected to an engine fuel line.

-Installing the standpipe
+Installing the Standpipe